aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-section/_index.md

 To add a section that will house slides in a presentation, Aspose.Slides for PHP via Java provides the [addSection()](https://reference.aspose.com/slides/php-java/com.aspose.slides/ISectionCollection#addSection-java.lang.String-com.aspose.slides.ISlide-) method that allows you to specify the name of the section you intend to create and the slide from which the section starts.

-This sample code shows you to create a section in a presentation in Java:
+This sample code shows you to create a section in a presentation :

 ```php
   $pres = new Presentation();